iNxmi/TUrtle/README.md

 ___

 # Backend (Spring Boot, Kotlin)
 This is the backend, based on Spring Boot in Kotlin
 Name: **TUrtleAPI**
+Port: 8080

 Based on REST: